-- Do you know how to transform your current document into an APN CV? - Do you know how to write a cover letter which highlights your strengths and conveys your motivation for applying to position and/or commitment to the nursing role? - Do you know how to interview successfully? - Do you know what, if anything, might be negotiable in your first job?
-Do you know how to ask? (e.g. training, ramp-up time, supervision/consultation, etc...) - Do you know how to accept or turn down a position professionally?
+- Do you know how to transform your current document into a Physical Therapist CV? - Do you know how to write a cover letter which highlights your strengths and conveys your motivation for applying to position and/or commitment to the physical therapist role? - Do you know how to interview successfully? - Do you know what, if anything, might be negotiable in your first job?
+Do you know how to ask? (i.e. training, ramp-up time, supervision/consultation, etc...) - Do you know how to accept or turn down a position professionally?

 II.
-WRITING YOUR CV
+WRITING YOUR PHYSICAL THERAPY CV